We’ve created this website to share information about a globally unique landscape located in the heart of Jamaica.

-- it is the type locality for cockpit karst, a special landscape where abiotic conditions, such as soils, slopes, temperature, humidity and rainfall, have shaped how wildlife and humans adapted to survive.
+- Geological Heritage: It is the type locality for cockpit karst, a special landscape where abiotic conditions, such as soils, slopes, temperature, humidity and rainfall, have shaped how wildlife and humans adapted to survive.

-- It is an island-within-an-island of specially-adapted biodiversity found nowhere else in the world and is a last refuge for some species driven from the rest of Jamaica by humans.
+- Biological Heritage: It is an island-within-an-island of specially-adapted biodiversity found nowhere else in the world and is a last refuge for some species driven from the rest of Jamaica by humans.

-- It is a historic site where a population of Maroons was able to force the British into signing a peace treaty in 1738.
+- Cultural Heritage: It is a historic site where a population of Maroons was able to force the British into signing a peace treaty in 1738.

 The Boundary of Cockpit Country is still being discussed, but in this website, we use the Cockpit Country boundary defined by Cockpit Country Stakeholders Group,